AkremBelkahla/simple-custom-fields/README.md

 This plugin is currently in development and should NOT be used on production sites.

 ## 📝 Description
-Simple Custom Fields is a WordPress plugin that allows you to create and manage custom fields for different content types 📄.
+Simple Custom Fields is a WordPress plugin that allows you to create and manage custom fields for different content types.

 The plugin uses a dedicated database table (`wp_scf_fields`) to store all custom field values, providing better performance and scalability compared to WordPress postmeta.
 This table is automatically created during plugin activation and includes:
 - Optimized indexes for fast queries